vic-ffm/neo4j-export-tool/Metadata.md

 ## Reserved Fields

-The metadata may include a `_reserved` field and padding.
+The metadata will include a `_reserved` field and padding.
 These ensure future compatibility and can be safely ignored by readers.